top of page

 a viral glowing demon statue in the Mojave Desert shared by Geoff Keighley on x.

-A viral glowing demon statue in the Mojave Desert shared by Geoff Keighley on x.
+A viral glowing demon statue in the Mojave Desert was shared by Geoff Keighley on X.

 Whether it’s a long-awaited sequel, a bold new IP, or a nostalgic remake, December 11 is set to be one of the biggest nights in gaming this year.